npm/static-pages/jobs.md

 Effective and compelling personal written and verbal communication skills

-Able to adapt personal engagement style (e.g. challenger, relationship-builder, analyzer, driver) and the empathy to know what approach to use
+Able to adapt personal engagement style (e.g. challenger, relationship-builder, analyzer, driver) with the empathy to know what approach to use

 Understanding of web application development tools and practices